JabRef/user-documentation/en/JournalAbbreviations.md

 You can link to a number of external lists.
 These links can be set up in the lower part of the **Manage journal abbreviations** window.
 External lists are similar to the personal list - the only difference is that JabRef does not provide an interface for editing the external lists.

-External lists can be found at the [JabRef's repository of journal abbreviation lists](https://github.com/JabRef/reference-abbreviations/tree/master/journals).
+External lists can be found at [JabRef's repository abbreviation lists](http://abbrv.jabref.org/).

 To add a new external list, if necessary, click the **+** button to add another slot to the interface.
 Then use either the *Browse* or *Download* button next to one of the slots in the lower part of the window: